 Tupperware stock plunges after warning it could go out of business

-Tupperware shares fell as much as 40% in premarket trading Monday following a bleak warning that its future is looking murky.
+(CNN) -- Tupperware shares fell nearly 50% in midday trading Monday following a bleak warning that its future is looking murky.

 In a regulatory filing late Friday, the container maker said there's "substantial doubt about the company's ability to continue as a going concern," and that it's working with financial advisers to find financing to stay afloat.